Mahar Muhammad Fayyaz: Early life and education

 He was born on 20 September 1965 in Dina in Mahar Gujjar Family.

 He graduated from University of the Punjab and has the degree of Bachelor of Arts.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-25 (Jhelum-II) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-25 (Jhelum-II) in the 2002 Pakistani general election, but was unsuccessful.
 He 31,052 votes and lost the seat to Chaudhry Tasneem Nasir, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-25 (Jhelum-II) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-25 (Jhelum-II) in the 2008 Pakistani general election.
 He received 46,015 votes and defeated Chaudhary Qurban Hussain, a candidate of PML-Q.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-25 (Jhelum-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-25 (Jhelum-II) in the 2013 Pakistani general election.
 He received 48,594 votes and defeated Abid Hussain, a candidate of Pakistan Tehreek-e-Insaf (PTI).